 The main Highlights of this Ethiopia tour is to visit the celebration of Ethiopian Epiphany- Timket, on 19 January in Lalibela.
 Lalibela is one of the Holy towns in the country; Timket festival is celebrated so colorfully and differently.
 It is the best place to attend Timket festival in Ethiopia.
 The tour also includes a visit of Ethiopia Historic Route.
 The tour called the Ethiopia Historic Route is one of the great treasures of Ethiopia.
 It encompasses the history of Ethiopia from its early beginnings to modern day.
 A history that stretches back to the time of prehistoric man; to the 3,000 year old history of Axum; the 12th century churches of Lalibela, and the medieval castles of Gondar and the churches and monasteries on the islands of Lake Tana.
 With some distance drive from Bahir Dar, Blue Nile Falls will be visited.

-Day 1: 15 January: Arrive in Addis Ababa, city tour of Addis On arrival in Addis Ababa our representatives will meet you at Bole International Airport and transfers to Ghion Hotel.
+Day 1: Arrive in Addis Ababa On arrival in Addis Ababa our representatives will meet you at Bole International Airport and transfers to Ambassador Hotel.
 An overview of the program and itineraries will be given.
-The rest of the day visit historical sites in Addis Ababa including the National Archaeological Museum, where we will view the 3.6 million year old remains of Lucy, whose skeletal remains when discovered in 1974.
+The rest of the day visit historical sites in Addis Ababa including the National Archaeological Museum, where we will view the 3.6 million year old remains of “Lucy”, whose skeletal remains when discovered in 1974.
 You will also visit the Ethnological Museum at Addis Ababa University, Holy Trinity Cathedrals and Mount Entoto which rises up to an altitude of 3200 meters and offers the panoramic view of the metropolis.
-Overnight Ghion Hotel

-Day 2:16 January: Drive to Dessie Drive from Addis Ababa to Dissie through the Great Rift Valley.
+Day 2: Drive to Dessie: Drive from Addis Ababa to Dissie through the Great Rift Valley.
 Continue driving through Tarma Ber, viewpoint as well as the escarpment of the rift valley.
-We will be arriving in Dessie in early afternoon Overnight Fasika Hotel
+We will be arriving in Dessie in early afternoon.

-Day 4: 18 January: In lalibela.
-After breakfast visit of the other groups of Rock churches of Lalibela Bet Giyorgis, possibly the most elegant of all the Lalibela churches, lies somewhat isolated in the southwest part of the village on a sloping rock terrace.
+Day 4: In Lalibela.: After breakfast visit of the other groups of Rock churches of Lalibela Bet Giyorgis, possibly the most elegant of all the Lalibela churches, lies somewhat isolated in the southwest part of the village on a sloping rock terrace.
 It can only be reached through a tunnel.
 The group of four, south of the Jordan River, comprise of Bet Emanuel, Bet Mercurios, Bet Abba Libanos and Bet Gabriel-Rufa'el.
 Bet Emanuel's elaborate exterior is much praised by art historians.
 Afternoon attend Eve of Timket, Epiphany at Lalibela.
-Overnight Mount View Hotel

-Day 6: 20 January: Drive to Mekele On this day, you drive long to Mekele through the rough nature of road but nice to experience along with the magnificent scenery (gigantic, ups and downs and magnificent landscape).
-Overnight Axum hotel
+Day 6: Drive to Mekele: On this day, you drive long to Mekele through the rough nature of road but nice to experience along with the magnificent scenery (gigantic, ups and downs and magnificent landscape).

-Day 7: 21 January: Drive to Axum Drive to Axum through the Adwa Mountains en route you visit the monastery of Debre Damo.
+Day 7: Drive to Axum: Drive to Axum through the Adwa Mountains en route you visit the monastery of Debre Damo.
 Continue to Axum and a short visit of temple for it is over 2500 years old Temple of the Moon and the church of Aba Aftse.
-Overnight Remehay Hotel

-Day 9: 23 January: Drive to Gondar On this day, you drive long (380kms) but enjoying very beautiful and spectacular landscape along Tekeze Gorge and Semien Mountains.
+Day 9: Drive to Gondar: On this day, you drive long (380kms) but enjoying very beautiful and spectacular landscape along Tekeze Gorge and Semien Mountains.
 The drive goes through the Tekeze valley, crossing the Tekeze River.
-Then After the road rises from1400 meters through hairpin bends down the mountain side to 3100 metres in just 40kms!
+Then After the road rises from1400 metres through hairpin bends down the mountain side to 3100 metres in just 40kms!
 The drive up to Debark town showcases not only the immensely beautiful Simien Mountain massifs but also the people who eke out an existence in this unforgiving countryside.
 You will arrive in Gondar early in the evening.
-Overnight Red Fox Hotel

 Our unique relationship with our tour operators ensures only people who have participated in a trip after making an enquiry for it at The Africa Guide can leave a review.